dohdalabs/ats-pdf-generator/DEVELOPMENT.md

 - `ats-converter`: Production service for document conversion
 - `ats-converter-dev`: Development service with debug mode enabled
-- `ats-converter-optimized`: Standard production service
-- `ats-converter-alpine`: Minimal Alpine-based service
+- `ats-convert-task`: Task-focused service for one-off conversions

 **Note**: For most development tasks, use the just commands instead: